-Below you’ll find a map of the route we’ve taken through Iran and below that a short summary of each place.
+Below you’ll find a map of the route of our Iran road trip we’ve taken through Iran and below that a short summary of each place.
 There’s an extra stop added to the route which we didn’t have time for.
 You could skive of a day or two at one of the other stops to include it in your itinerary, but that’s up to you.

 Tehran: Two days